Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/019_EXP_BELIEF_GEOMETRY/019_EXP_BELIEF_GEOMETRY.md

 SHAPE_OF_UNCERTAINTY.md claims that prediction error has geometric structure:

-**Does the error/uncertainty have a meaningful shape — a crescent, wave packet, or other structured geometry rather than uniform spread?**
+**Does the error/uncertainty have a meaningful shape, a crescent, wave packet, or other structured geometry rather than uniform spread?**

 ### 1.2 Why This Matters